-It’s a time that’s filled with emotion and excitement: you’ve found a buyer for your home, and they have produced an official offer, which both sides have signed.
+It’s a time that’s filled with emotion and excitement: you’ve found a buyer for your home, and they have produced an official offer, which both sides have signed after much negotiation.
 Although this may feel like the last part of the process, the real work is only beginning.
-Below, a high-level step-by-step guide on what happens next, and what you’re responsible for as a seller.
+Below, a high-level step-by-step guide on what happens next, and what you’re responsible for as a home seller.

 1. First, escrow opens.